BodenmillerGroup/IMCDataAnalysis/publication/protocol.md

 ![](protocol_files/figure-markdown_github/unnamed-chunk-67-1.png)

-The step took 0.48 minutes.
+The step took 0.29 minutes.

 Perform patch detection analysis.
-The `patchDetection` function of the `imcRtools` package detects fully connected components of cells of interest, constructs a convex hull around each component, and expands this hull to include neighboring cells.
-Below, we detect connected tumor components made up of at least 10 cells, and we slightly expand the convex hull to include cells within the patch.
+The `patchDetection` function of the `imcRtools` package detects fully connected components of cells of interest, constructs a concave hull around each component, and expands this hull to include neighboring cells.
+Below, we detect connected tumor components made up of at least 10 cells, and we slightly expand the concave hull to include cells within the patch.

 ``` r
 spe <- patchDetection(spe,